SC-Tech-Program/FAQs/Papers_Authors.md

 1. Authors submit a title, abstract, and other metadata.
 2. Authors submit their full paper and complete a form describing their computational artifacts (or lack of computational artifacts) and, optionally, text discussing how they evaluated their computational results.
+   * Papers that violate any of the submission rules (e.g., page length) will be rejected without review.
+See "How many reviewers will review my paper?" below.
 3. Authors receive an initial set of reviews of their paper.
+   * Very low-scoring papers will be rejected at this stage.
 4. Authors have an opportunity to revise their paper and prepare an accompanying response to the reviewers.
 5. Author revisions and accompanying response will be available to the reviewers at least a week before the PC meeting.
-6. Authors are notified of their paper’s disposition: Accept, Reject, or Major Revisions Required.
+   * Authors are notified of their paper’s disposition: Accept, Reject, or, in very few instances, Major Revisions Required.
-7. In the case of Major Revisions Required, authors prepare a major revision for re-review.
+6. In the case of Major Revisions Required, authors prepare a major revision for re-review.
-8. After this review, the paper will be either accepted or rejected.
+   * After this review, the paper will be either accepted or rejected.
-9. Authors of accepted papers prepare the final version of their paper.
+7. Authors of accepted papers prepare the final version of their paper.

 **Q: Is there an author response/rebuttal stage?**